Virtual Reiki-infused Sound Healing and Meditation Class!

 • Have your props nearby.

-• Please know you will not need to have your video camera on during the practice.
-If you would prefer to reduce the number of distractions or increase the sense of privacy, we invite you to turn off your video once the class starts.
+• Please know you will not need to have your audio/video camera on during the practice.
+If you would prefer to reduce the number of distractions or increase the sense of privacy, we invite you to turn off your audio and video once the class starts.

 Restorative Yoga Tips and Props